-In 2017, a federal court ruled that the Shearith Israel congregation in New York actually owns the Touro Synagogue.
-The reason goes back to the American Revolution, when many of Newport's Jews fled to New York with Isaac Touro from persecution -- as Loyalists -- to New York.
+In 2017, a federal court ruled the Shearith Israel congregation in New York actually owns the Touro Synagogue.
+The reason goes back to the American Revolution.
+Then, many of Newport’s Jews fled to New York with Isaac Touro from persecution — as Loyalists — to New York.

 The congregation dwindled.
 In New York, Shearith Israel took control of the vacant Touro Synagogue and its sacred ritual objects.
 The congregation reformed as Jeshuat Israel and leased the Touro Synagogue in 1903 from the New York congregation for $1 a year.

-The building is still open for services and tours.
+The building continues to open for services and tours.

 This story about the Touro Synagogue was updated in 2022.